Duquesne Whistle: Reception

 NJArts critic Jay Lustig identified it as his favorite song on Tempest, calling it "a musically jaunty train song with some surprisingly jagged lyrics" and "a winner".
+Mark Knopfler listed the song as one of eight songs he would take to a desert island on the Desert Island Discs show of BBC Radio 4 in August 2024.

 Music video

 Nash Edgerton directed a music video for the song, which debuted on the website of The Guardian on August 29, 2012, 12 days before the release of Tempest.
 The video intercuts footage of Dylan and a group of younger cohorts walking through downtown Los Angeles with a narrative involving a man's disastrous attempt to court a woman on the same city streets.
 The two storylines converge in a final scene where Dylan and his crew literally step over the man's badly beaten body on the sidewalk.
 The video provoked controversy because of its depiction of violence although some defended it on the grounds that it functions as a subversive parody of the romantic comedy genre.

 Chart performance

 The song spent four weeks on the Billboard Hot 100 chart, peaking at number 60 on October 19, 2012.